vgoes19/ImagesAndAnimation-Flutter/README.md

-# Images and Animations With Flutter
+# Images and Animation With Flutter

 This is a project made with flutter, having widgets Images and Animation opacity.